Last updated on Dec 2nd, 2022 by Heena Ganotra

-There are a lot of myths and misconceptions out there about flying when pregnant.
+There are a lot of myths and misconceptions out there about taking a pregnancy flight.
 Many women feel nervous and overwhelmed when they seek information regarding this online.
-The good news is that, for the most part, flying is safe for pregnant women – as long as you take a few precautions.
+The most important question is – Can you fly while pregnant?
+The good news is that, for the most part, flying is safe for pregnant women – as long as you take a few precautions and follow pregnancy flying restrictions.

-There is no straightforward answer to this question as each pregnancy is different and each woman’s body reacts differently to pregnancy.
+However, there is no straightforward answer to this question as each pregnancy is different and each woman’s body reacts differently to pregnancy.
+So, when is it safe for pregnant women to fly?

-If you are planning on flying during your pregnancy, be sure to consult with your doctor first to make sure that it is safe for you to do so.
+If you are planning on flying during your pregnancy or plan to take a long-haul international flight during pregnancy, be sure to consult with your doctor first to make sure that it is safe for you to do international travel while pregnant.
 Bear in mind that the flight between New Delhi to Sydney is at least 12 hr 25 min long, which can be arduous for a regular traveller, much less a pregnant woman.

-There are a few instances when it might not be safe to fly while pregnant.
+There are a few instances when it might not be safe to fly while pregnant, especially travelling internationally while pregnant.
 As a general rule, most doctors discourage flying for longer than four hours at a stretch.
-If you’re on a long-haul flights from Melbourne to Delhi, consider planning accordingly.
+If you’re on long-haul flights from Melbourne to Delhi or if you are planning to have a 10 hour flight while pregnant, consider planning accordingly.

-If you have any concerns about flying when pregnant, be sure to talk to your doctor beforehand.
-They will offer recommendations and state clearly if you shouldn’t be flying with pregnancy.
+If you have any concerns about pregnancy and flight restrictions be sure to talk to your doctor beforehand.
+They will offer recommendations and state clearly if you can fly when pregnant or not.
 And if you need to know the essential items to carry on a long-haul flight, we can help.

-This is probably the most important thing to do if you’re pregnant and planning to fly.
+This is probably the most important thing to do if you’re pregnant and thinking of flying while pregnant Australia.
 Your doctor will be able to tell you if flying is safe for you and your pregnancy.

 Not all airlines are created equal when it comes to safety.
-Do your research and choose an airline that has a good safety record.
+Do your research and choose an airline that has a good safety record and a good policy like a virgin pregnancy policy.

 If possible, book a direct flight to your destination.
-This will minimize your time in the air and reduce your risk of experiencing turbulence.
+This will minimize your time in the air and reduce your risk of experiencing turbulence especially during international flying while pregnant.
 If you’re on a long-haul flight, consider booking a flight with a long layover.
-For example, you can book a flight from New Delhi to Singapore, rest in Singapore for a night, and then book a flight from Singapore to Melbourne.
+For example, you can book a flight from New Delhi to Singapore, rest in Singapore for a night, and then book a flight from Singapore to Melbourne instead of a direct flights to Melbourne.

 Drink a lot of water, even if it means you need to use the bathroom more often.
 Hydration is very important when you travel with pregnancy.